maxim-zhao/pcmenc/README.md

 Original readme
 ---------------

-Here's the original README, muchsome of which no longer applies:
+Here's the original README, some of which no longer applies:

 ```
 =================================================================